pythonpedro99/JEPAWorld/README.md

 Additional options can be passed by editing the `CollectTrajectories` instantiation at the bottom of the script, e.g. adjusting `n_samples` or enabling `save_images`.

-On Mac OS we reccommnt n_samples <= 7000 and sample repeatetly.
-The script automatically dettects the last sedd and episode and adds the data to the fiel.
+On macOS, we recommend setting n_samples <= 7000 per run due to memory constraints.
+You can run the script repeatedly — it will automatically detect the last used seed and episode, and append new data to the existing file.